TL;DR

 With a shared space, memberships are typically flexible enough that members are not tied down to using it on a set schedule or at specific times of the day.
 This enables members to use the space on a part-time or as-needed basis, making it a much more affordable option than what would traditionally be available.

-At Optix, we like to think about how the coworking business model can be applied across a variety of different industries, from fitness to golf simulators
+At Optix, we like to think about how the coworking business model can be applied across a variety of different industries, from fitness to golf simulators.

 Shared-use kitchen facilities borrow from the coworking model by selling space and community.
 This means the primary way that shared kitchens make money is by selling access to the space, equipment, and resources that someone needs in order to be successful.

-Selling space isn’t the only thing commissary kitchens and coworking spaces have in common, however.
+Selling space isn’t the only thing commissary kitchens and coworking spaces have in common.
+Here’s a list of a few more things they share:

-• Cost-effective for entrepreneurs to grow their businesses
+- Cost-effective for entrepreneurs to grow their businesses

-• Rely on shared resources
+- Rely on shared resources

-• Offer flexibility
+- Offer flexibility

-• Encourage collaboration and community-building
+- Encourage collaboration and community-building

+When setting up a shared-use kitchen space, you may be wondering what type of technology would be best suited to run it.
 We often hear from our clients that they love Optix because it is flexible enough to fit a wide variety of business models and needs – including kitchen spaces.

 You can use Optix to: